contentascode/docsmith/README.md

 #   See the lib/components.js file for a first attempt at modeling these capabilities.
 #

-authoring:                  # What is the content authoring environment?
+author:                  # What is the content authoring environment?
 Could be prose, realms,...
   - type: 'local'           # Maybe editor plugins could be proposed for desktop based edition.
   - type: 'github'
   - type: 'prose'

-translation:
+translate:
   - type: 'transifex'

+#
+# Generate
+#   The static site generator used.

+generate:
+  metalsmith:
+    config: metalsmith.json

 #
 # Integrate